Eden Hazard: 2006–2009: Youth career

-Early senior
+2009–2011: Early international career and first major tournaments

 On 18 November 2008, Hazard was called up to the Belgium senior team, for the first time, by manager René Vandereycken for the team's match against Luxembourg.
 Prior to making his national team debut with Belgium, Hazard was courted by French Football Federation officials who sought the player to play for the France national team as he had become eligible for French citizenship.
-Hazard did not respond to the courtship and later stated "Because of my presence in France for seven years, I feel 99% Belgian and 1% French, but the idea of French citizenship has never crossed my mind".
+Hazard did not respond to the courtship and later stated "Because of my presence in France for seven years, I feel 99% Belgian and 1% French, but the idea of French citizenship has never crossed my mind."

 Hazard made his highly anticipated debut for Belgium in the match against Luxembourg coming on as a substitute in the 67th minute for Wesley Sonck.
 On his debut, Hazard became the eighth youngest international player in Belgian football history, at 17 years and 316 days.
 On 12 August 2009, after three consecutive substitute appearances with the team, he made his first start under coach Franky Vercauteren in the team's 3–1 friendly loss to the Czech Republic.
 Following the resignation of Vercauteren, he was replaced with manager Dick Advocaat.
 Under Advocaat, Hazard became a starter in the team and, on 14 November 2009, played a full match for the first time in his international career.
 In the match, which was played against Hungary, Hazard assisted two goals in a 3–0 win.

 In May 2010, Advocaat was replaced as manager by Georges Leekens.
 After featuring as a starter in Leekens first three matches in charge, Hazard began appearing as a substitute for Belgium during the 2010–11 season.
 Leekens justified his benching of Hazard citing the players' domestic performance, which had been underwhelming at the time, while also admitting that Hazard displayed a lack of desire in training with the national team and often neglected his defensive duties during international matches.
-After appearing as a substitute in two straight matches, Hazard returned to the starting lineup for the team's November 2010 friendly match against Russia.
+After appearing as a substitute in two straight matches, Hazard returned to the starting lineup for the team's November 2010 friendly against Russia.
 In the match, which Belgium won 2–0, Hazard assisted the team's opening goal scored by Romelu Lukaku.